FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 1. Which environment is used to include a block of code?

-#.
-Joe has numerous used labels inside his Latex document.
+2. Joe has used numerous labels inside his Latex document.
 But all the references to label names come up as question marks.
 What might be the problem?